iNxtWilliqm/ChloeTheExplorer/README.md

 ## Disclaimer

-This is my first C++ project, so don't give any high expectation.
+This is my first C++ school project, so don't give any high expectation.
+Unit code: SIT120
 <br>
 Feel free to give suggestions to the game :D